Munich Center for Mathematical Philosophy (MCMP)

 Introduction: This semester we continue to read Carnap's book Logical Syntax of Language (LSS).
 We will meet weekly to discuss roughly 20 pages of the book.
 The reading process will focus on the main questions: What role do Carnap's terminology settings play in achieving his epistemological goal?
 And how does Carnap understand the relation between metalanguage and object-language?
 We may also bring sections from Carnap's other books such as Meaning and Necessity and the relevant secondary literature into the discussion, but the focus will be on the original text of LSS.
 (No prior knowledge of Carnap’s work is required.)

 The group will meet online on Fridays, 4-6 pm.
-If you would like to join, please contact Nata (yangzhwy@outlook.com) or Andreas (Andreas.Frenzel@campus.lmu.de).
+If you would like to join, please contact Nata (yangzhwy@outlook.com) or Andreas (Andreas.Frenzel@campus.lmu.de)

 The Classics Reading Group